sparkbox/standard/culture/remote/README.md

 - Join meetings 2-5 minutes early, to encourage friendly, human banter.
 Avoid jumping directly into tasking whenever possible.
 - Use a headset/headphones in public spaces.
 Avoid noisy or high-traffic areas, even if they don't seem loud to you.
 - Let people know if you're not using a headset, or if they are "on blast" in public spaces.
 - Activities with physical paper, whiteboards, or other items should be avoided.
-Use online tools such as [draw.io][] instead.
+Use online tools such as [Figjam][] instead.
 - If your team is able, when one person is remote on a meeting, everyone should be remote.
 Find individual spaces, such as your desk, so that everyone is on the call separately.
   - This equalizes the speaking floor so that everyone involved has the same opportunity to share and listen, and no one person has to compete with a large conference room where the video screen is quickly forgotten.
   - This is a more important type of meeting setup for problem-solving or brainstorming meetings, as meetings like Stand-ups typically have time set aside for individuals to speak.